 Let’s face it (lol, pun intended), a 70-year-old woman with an extreme facelift still does NOT look 40.

 Plus, no 50 year old who has overdosed on fillers will ever look 25.

 Don’t get me wrong I wholeheartedly support taking care of yourself.

-Get facials, Dermabrasion, Dermaplaning, some Botox, muscle stimulation and any of the non-invasive procedures that you fancy.
+Get facials, Dermabrasion, Dermaplaning, Botox, muscle stimulation, microneedling and any of the non-invasive procedures that you fancy.

-Along with that exercise, eat healthy foods - be a health advocate - but going under the knife, sometimes again and again and again, seems to me to be another addiction.
+Along with that exercise, eat healthy foods — be a health advocate.
+But going under the knife, sometimes again and again and again, seems to me to be an addiction